Natalie Nunn

-Natalie Nunn (born December 26, 1984) is an American reality television personality, known for being a castmate on the fourth season of the Bad Girls Club in 2009–10.
+Natalie Nunn (born December 26, 1984) is an American reality television personality, best known for being a castmate on the fourth season of the Bad Girls Club in 2009–2010.
 She subsequently appeared on Bad Girls Club season 13 as well as Hair Battle Spectacular.
 She was also a contestant on the second season of Love Games: Bad Girls Need Love Too.
 Nunn also participated on the first season of Bad Girls All-Star Battle.
 In 2018, she participated in the reality show Celebrity Big Brother.
+As of 2021, Natalie has been employed as executive producer and main cast member of the Zeus series Baddies.

-Early life and career
+Early life

 Nunn was born on December 26, 1984, in Concord, California, to parents Karen and Earl Nunn.
-Nunn has one sibling, her brother Ronald Nunn.
-Nunn is of White and African American descent.
-She grew up in Pleasanton where her mother had taken two jobs to raise them.
 She attended Aragon High School in San Mateo.
-She also ran on her school's track team and competed in the 2002 Junior Olympics.
-She attended University of Southern California where she played a defender on the Trojans women's soccer team, making five appearances in 2004.
+She also ran on her school's track team and competed in the 1993 Junior Olympics.
+She attended University of Southern California where she played a defender on the Trojans Women's Soccer team, making five appearances in 2004.